The Poincar\'e and BMS flux-balance laws with application to binary systems: Conclusion

 The consequences of the global super-Lorentz flux balance laws and their related spin and center-of-mass memory effects remain to be exploited for numerical simulations of compact binary mergers (see the latest SXS catalog \cite{Boyle:2019kee} which can be analysed using tools defined in Bondi gauge \cite{PhysRevD.88.124010}).
 The Poincar\'e flux-balance laws allow to deduce the final recoil and angular momentum \cite{Varma:2018aht} or allow to establish the balance of the center-of-mass \cite{Woodford:2019tlo}.
 The detectability of displacement, spin and center-of-mass memory effects has been partly analyzed but certainly deserves more attention, in particular for space-based gravitational wave observatories.
 Finally, while there are only three types of memory effects that are relevant for the BMS flux-balance laws, many more persistent gravitational wave observables exist and remain to be classified and analysed for detectability \cite{Flanagan:2018yzh,Compere:2019odm}.

 \paragraph{Acknowledgements} G.C. thanks Glenn Barnich, Nathalie Deruelle, Adrien Fiorucci and Romain Ruzziconi for related discussions.
 R.O. thanks Simone Speziale for useful conversations.
 R.O. and A.S. thank the organizers and participants of the workshop \emph{Precision Gravity: From the LHC to LISA}, especially Miguel Campiglia, Guillaume Faye, Alok Laddha, and Riccardo Sturani for many interesting discussions related to this work.
 We also thank Luc Blanchet and Rafael Porto for their comments on the manuscript and Luc Blanchet, Guillaume Faye and Abhay Ashtekar for a discussion.
+We thank Kunal Lobo, Hongji Wei and Samuel Gralla for pointing out typos that were corrected in version 4.
 This research was partially supported by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence \emph{Origin and Structure of the Universe}.
 G.C. is research associate of the F.R.S.-FNRS and he acknowledges support from the IISN convention 4.4503.15 and the COST Action GWverse CA16104.
 R.O. is funded by the European Structural and Investment Funds (ESIF) and the Czech Ministry of Education, Youth and Sports (MSMT) (Project CoGraDS - CZ.02.1.01/0.0/0.0/15003/0000437).
 A.S. was funded by the F.R.S.-FNRS until September 2019.
 He currently receives funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 801505.